BigThinkTechnologies/cardano-socat/README.md

 ### Learning About Cardano Hardforks the Hard Way
 -----
+Yes, during our start with Cardano development, we studied what a hardfork event meant.
+Seemed pretty clear, things would change in the way blocks are written and we'd upgrade to a new version of the services that understood those changes.
+Crystal clear!
+Simple!
+Not really!
+Nobody tells you this is about to happen.
 We struggled learning that a hard fork was coming.
 Why?
 When?
 Do we have a way of being told about this?
 We're often busy building software, we're not out there searching for when a hardfork will hit.
 This has bit us on more than one occassion.